jllovet/learning-haskell/README.md

 # Learning Haskell
-This repo is to organize resources, projects, notes, and exercises for learning Haskell, functional programming, and the lambda calculus, both for myself as I learn them, and for others who want to learn them as well.
+This repo is to organize resources, projects, notes, and exercises for learning Haskell, functional programming, and the lambda calculus.

 # Installation
 Instructions for installing Haskell can be found here: [haskell.org](https://www.haskell.org/)